szhan872/AI-Alignment-Project/Bias Detection/Readme.md

 ## HELM and Dbias
 These are also bias evaluation methods that are tested in early stage of this project.
 These two methods are then proved to be slow and inaccurate for this task.
 For installation and testing, please install the provided requirement.txt file in that folder again.

-## Acknowledgments
-- Acknowledge any contributors, funding sources, or inspirational projects here.

 ## Contact
 For questions or feedback, please open an issue in the repository or contact us directly at `ldvdzhang@gmail.com`.